 If ordering through the paper process, print and fill out our order form and either

-- Bring it in to our office in Room 16 of the Main Building;
+- Bring it in to Texas One Stop in Main 1 (ground floor of the UT Tower);

 - Fax it to 512-475-7515; or